-To set the gear mesh, use the chart to the left to identify the screw positions on the motor plate (A - K) that correspond with the chosen motor pinion gear size.
+To set the gear mesh, use the chart in the sidebar to identify the screw positions on the motor plate (A - K) that correspond with the chosen motor pinion gear size.
 Remove the two screws from the motor/motor plate and reinstall in the corresponding positions; reinstall the motor/motor plate assembly in the chassis.